HayaaQutaishat/Articles-Application/README.md

 <img width="932" alt="Screen Shot 2022-08-16 at 6 42 42 PM" src="https://user-images.githubusercontent.com/95029840/184933786-375659e6-2feb-4195-b67b-ef406123bd17.png">

+### Files Information :

+- In views.py there is all of the backend code.
+The main functions are:
+  - Login view: If you have an authenticated user you want to attach to the current session - this is done with a login() function.
+To log a user in, from a view, use login() .
+It takes an HttpRequest object and a User object. login() saves the user's ID in the session, using Django's session framework.
+  - Logout view: Logging out informs the website that the current user wishes to end the login session.
+  - register view: This view enables users and organizations to independently register and gain access to your system.
+  - categories view: This view brings all categories from database, (Health, Environmental Issues, Food, Animals and Art).Each category contains number of articles related to the topic.
+  - category view: This view brings all the articles related to the clicked category from the database using get() QuerySet method and render them to the user.

 ## Setup :

 Requires Python3 and the package installer for Python (pip) to run: